 - LCP: The time to see the first elements of the page.
 It gives a feeling of speed.

 - FID: The time for the first interaction (like a click).
 It indicates potential user frustration if it is too slow.

 - CLS: Visual stability to avoid any “Where is the paragraph I was reading?
 S*** I have to scroll down again” feeling by your visitor

 The impact of Core Web Vitals on SEO

 First of all, Google does not yet use Core Web Vitals in its search algorithm.
-These signals will be taken into account by Google in May 2021.

 The most relevant content will always be the first

 Google indicates that the pages with the best information, even if the experience of the pages is lower, will have a better ranking.